nalgeon/pokitoki/README.md

 ## Bot information

-Use the `/version` commands to print detailed information about the current chat, bot, and AI model:
+Use the `/version` command to print detailed information about the current chat, bot, and AI model:

 ```
 Chat information: